hack3r3d/onehitter/README.md

 - Scope
   - Channel is email-only; SMS/push require a new sender/transport abstraction.
   - Internationalization, deliverability management, and compliance (PCI/HIPAA, etc.) are out of scope and depend on your environment.

+🤝 Contributing

+This project is an open-source effort, and all contributions are welcome, big or small.
+Whether you're fixing a typo, squashing a nasty bug, writing documentation, or proposing a major new feature, your help can have a real impact on this project.

+Here are a few ways you can support the OneHitter:

+🐛 Reporting Bugs

+If you find a bug, please check the existing issues list to see if it has already been reported.
+If not, open a new issue and include:

+Steps to reproduce the bug.

+The expected behavior versus the actual behavior.

+The environment (OS, Node version, browser, etc.) where the bug occurred.

+✨ Feature Requests

+Have an idea for how OneHitter could be improved?
+Open an issue and use the "Feature Request" label.
+Describe the proposed feature, why it would be useful, and how you imagine it working.

+💻 Code Contributions (Pull Requests)

+We encourage you to submit Pull Requests (PRs).
+If you're ready to dive into the code, here's our simple workflow:

+1. Fork the repository and clone it locally.

+2. Create a new branch for your fix or feature:

+3. git checkout -b feature/your-feature-name
+OR git checkout -b bugfix/issue-number

+4. Make your changes.
+Please ensure your code follows the existing style, includes appropriate comments, and passes all existing tests.

+5. Write tests for any new features or bug fixes.

+6. Commit your changes with a descriptive commit message.

+7. Push your branch and open a Pull Request against the main branch of this repository.

+It's a simple seven step process.

+I'm especially looking for ...

+* TypeScript Refactoring: Improving type safety and clarity across the codebase.

+* Performance Optimizations: Identifying and improving bottlenecks.

+* Security Improvements: Making sure the otp are as secure in the db and code as possible.

+* Databases: Currently OneHitter really only supports MongoDB.
+An adapter for Postgresql, MySQL/Maria, or any other databases.

+* Documentation: Adding more examples, tutorials, or clarifying existing docs.

+Thank you for helping build great software.
+I look forward to reviewing your contributions.